cilogon/LigoMouTransferEnroller/README.md

 - There are three main types of groups:
   1. Simple MOU groups which are comprised of a single institution
   2. The LIGO Laboratory federated MOU group, which is comprised of LLO, LHO, CIT Laboratory and MIT Laboratory groups
-  3. Other federated MOU groups which are comprised of multiple institutions under sing MOU
+  3. Other federated MOU groups which are comprised of multiple institutions under a single MOU
 - Persons may transfer between institutions within the same federated group
 - The LIGO Lab federated group has three statuses for a person: Lab MOU, Lab Personnel, Both
 - There are two types of transfers processes: those resulting in a person belonging to a single group and those resulting in a joint appointment